bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/google-sheets-api.md

 Google spreadsheets provide excellent functionality for maintaining basic datasets.
 Some of the obvious advantages are that they are free, easy to access, and easy to share.
 Moreover, Google spreadsheets can be especially powerful because of their ability to connect with tools like [Zapier](https://zapier.com/) or [Phantombuster](https://phantombuster.com/) that can create automated workflows between a plethora of different online applications.

-Although these kinds of tools usually offer functionalities to automatically manipulate Google spreadsheets as well, I’ve experienced a lack of flexibility on how to update your spreadsheets.
+Although these kinds of tools usually offer functionalities to automatically manipulate Google spreadsheets as well, I've experienced a lack of flexibility on how to update your spreadsheets.
 A customized Python script can offer way more flexibility and possibilities.

 To update your Google spreadsheets with Python, you can use the Google sheets API.
 Google offers free API access to several of their workspace apps, like Gmail, Google Calendar, Google Drive, and Google Sheets.
 You can check out their API library [here](https://console.cloud.google.com/apis/library?project=cellular-axon-327013).

-Below I’ll walk you through the steps to set up the Google Sheets API with Python and show a couple of basic examples of how to manipulate spreadsheets using the API.
+Below I'll walk you through the steps to set up the Google Sheets API with Python and show a couple of basic examples of how to manipulate spreadsheets using the API.

 # Setting Up the API

 ## Step 1: Create a Google Cloud Platform project

 To get started with any of the Google workspace APIs, you need to have a so-called Google Cloud Platform (GCP) project.
-A GCP project forms the basis for all of Google’s cloud computing services, including their API library.
+A GCP project forms the basis for all of Google's cloud computing services, including their API library.
 Setting up a project and using the APIs is completely free.
 Follow the steps outlined [here](https://developers.google.com/workspace/guides/create-project) to create your GCP project.
 It should be pretty straightforward.

 ## Step 2: Create Credentials

 After creating a GCP project (step 1), we need to set up our credentials for accessing the API.
 Our credentials are like a key for the API to know who is requesting access to its data and services.
 You can follow the steps listed [here](https://developers.google.com/workspace/guides/create-credentials) to *create desktop application credentials*.
-In my experience, some steps were missing in this tutorial, so I’m giving the detailed version below.
+In my experience, some steps were missing in this tutorial, so I'm giving the detailed version below.

 -   Start by navigating back to your [Google Cloud Console](https://console.cloud.google.com/home/dashboard).